Commitment to disclosure

 A reasonable person is taken to expect information to have a ‘material effect’ on the price or value of securities if it would, or would be likely to, influence persons who commonly invest in securities in deciding whether or not to subscribe for, buy or sell the securities.

-However, Flight Centre may withhold disclosure where each of the following are satisfied:
+Flight Centre may withhold disclosure of Price Sensitive Information where each of the following are satisfied:

 - a reasonable person would not expect the information to be disclosed;